All Episodes

 I want to have hope and opportunity.

-I didn't have any money, but I still worked.
+I didn't have any money, but I still worked, and I had opportunity to work.

 It's unbelievable.

-This is all happening.
+This has all happened.

 Hope you'll join us.

-And uh I'm not going to go over a lot of the latest poll numbers because I'm not sure they mean a whole hell of a lot at this particular point.
+And I'm not going to go over a lot of the latest poll numbers because I'm not sure they mean a whole hell of a lot at this particular point.

 We'll see where things are after Labor Day.